FAQ

 Schools and community implementation sites must schedule a one-to two-day training for their Adult Advisors and Peer Leaders.

-The cost of these trainings is covered by Sources of Strength Ohio through at least the end of the 2023-2024 school year.
+The cost of these trainings is partially or fully covered by Sources of Strength Ohio (SourcesOH) through 2026.

 Yes, if a school commits to implementing Sources of Strength, a certified trainer will assist the provisional trainer with the Adult Advisor and Peer Leader trainings as well as be a continued resource for Sources of Strength.